 A special acknowledgment to the Agile thought leaders

 Of course, SAFe stands on the shoulders of many who came before us, particularly the Agile thought leaders who created the industry movement.
 It starts with the signers of the Agile Manifesto and continues with those outspoken thought leaders who have helped move the industry toward the new paradigm.
-The following have contributed most directly to our understanding of Agile development: Kent Beck, Alistair Cockburn, Ron Jeffries, Mike Cohn, David Anderson, Jeff Sutherland, Martin Fowler, Craig Larman, Ken Schwaber, Scott Ambler, and Mary and Tom Poppendieck.
-Still others are acknowledged in the bibliography below.
+The following have contributed most directly to our understanding of Agile development: Kent Beck, Alistair Cockburn, Ron Jeffries, Mike Cohn, David Anderson, Jeff Sutherland, Craig Larman, Ken Schwaber, Scott Ambler, and Mary and Tom Poppendieck.
+Others are acknowledged in the bibliography below.

 A special acknowledgment to the Lean leaders

 We are also fortunate to stand on the shoulders of Lean thought leaders, including Don Reinertsen, Jeffrey Liker, Gene Kim, Mik Kersten, Jez Humble, Eli Goldratt, Eric Ries, Jeff Gothelf, Josh Seiden, Henrik Kniberg, Dr. Alan Ward, Jim Sutton, Michael Kennedy, Dantar Oosterwal, Steve Womack, and Daniel Jones.

 And to Edwards Deming